bizz84/SwiftyStoreKit/README.md

 - Downloading content hosted with Apple
 - iOS, tvOS, watchOS, macOS, and Catalyst compatible

-## UPDATE: SwiftyStoreKit to RevenueCat Migration Guide
+## SwiftyStoreKit Alternatives

 During WWDC21, Apple introduced [StoreKit 2](https://developer.apple.com/videos/play/wwdc2021/10114/), a brand new Swift API for in-app purchases and auto-renewable subscriptions.

 While it would be highly desirable to support StoreKit 2 in this project, [little progress](https://github.com/bizz84/SwiftyStoreKit/issues/550) has been made over the last year and most issues [remain unanswered](https://github.com/bizz84/SwiftyStoreKit/issues).

+Fortunately, there are some very good alternatives to SwiftyStoreKit, backed by real companies.
+By choosing their products, you'll make a safe choice and get much better support.

+### RevenueCat

-The good news is that [RevenueCat](https://www.revenuecat.com/) is a great alternative to SwiftyStoreKit, offering great APIs, support, and much more at a very [reasonable price](https://www.revenuecat.com/pricing).
+[RevenueCat](https://www.revenuecat.com/) is a great alternative to SwiftyStoreKit, offering great APIs, support, and much more at a very [reasonable price](https://www.revenuecat.com/pricing).

 If you've been using SwiftyStoreKit and want to migrate to RevenueCat, this guide covers everything you need: